classic carAutomobiles See also:

 Cars and Motoring Technology - Articles on the latest in automotive research and development.
 (New Scientist magazine; site includes advertisements)

 Cell Phone & Texting Laws - A chart outlining state laws governing cell phone use or texting while driving.
 Also includes a chart with details of other important N.J.
-Highway Safety Laws, linked below.
+Highway Safety Laws, below.
 (Governors Highway Safety Association)

 Center for Auto Safety video - Consumer advocacy group founded by Ralph Nader offers an online complaint form and a searchable database of recalls, crash test data, and other information going back to the 1960s.
 Also offers news and other information about auto safety issues, fuel economy, and more.
 See also Consumers for Auto Reliability and Safety for advice and links to help you avoid buying a lemon, or take action if you've already got one.